DanchellexDanchelle/ReadingNotes/README.md

 3. Staged
      * Flagged a file's changed version to be committed in the next snapshot

-     ## Download Git
-     Git can Be downloaded three different ways
-     1. Install as a Package
-     2. Install via another installer
-     3. Download and compile the source code

-  Install w/ Ubuntu : $ sudo apt-get install git

 ## Initial Customiztion
  Once git has been installed you should customization setting which you only have to be done once but can be changed